Getting Help Through The Individuals with Disabilities Education Act

-Those children who are under the age of three and have developmental delays may be eligible for early intervention assistance.
+Children who are under age three and have developmental delays may be eligible for early intervention assistance.
 The state's Childhood Development Watch program helps administer these services.
 Below you can find the five steps used to help determine whether or not your child is eligible.

 New Jersey Early Intervention Requirements

-The Department of Health governs the New Jersey Early Intervention System, which oversees the state's system of early intervention services for infants and toddlers who fall between the ages of zero and three.
+The Department of Health governs the New Jersey Early Intervention System, which oversees the state's system of early intervention services for infants and toddlers between ages zero and three.
 A comprehensive list of requirements can be found below.

 New York Early Intervention Requirements